Maniac Mansion (NES, USA)

 The NES version of Maniac Mansion is a heavily-censored port of the classic PC point-and-click game where you go through a mansion of (mostly) crazy blue people and tentacle creatures to rescue a cheerleader from a sentient meteor.
 It's actually pretty fun, and had a kickin' soundtrack.

-Compared to the Japanese version, the US game has less cartoony graphics and more detailed rooms.
+Compared to the Famicom version, the NES version has less cartoony graphics and more detailed rooms.

 Track #13 in the NSF is an unused song.
-Where it was intended to be used is a mystery: but since it's so long and repetitive, it's likely a theme for a character or location (rather than, e.g., an alternate tune for Syd or Razor playing the piano).
+According to musician George 'The Fat Man' Sanger, it was intended to be used as Dr Fred's theme.
 It can be played in ScummVM with the command imuse play 81.

 On the second floor, go through the Steel Security Door and point the cursor at the wall to the left of it, just above the floor.
 You should eventually find a Keypad there.
 Go to it, and your character will walk over and face the door to Dr. Fred's lab, even though it's four rooms away from this particular Keypad.
 Under most circumstances, using this keypad will start an irreversible countdown that ends with the mansion exploding (i.e., Game Over).